tmlsr/reMarkable/README.md

 $ poetry install
 ```

-It's necessary to download and install needed libraries for nltk:
+You'll need to download and install the necessary libraries for nltk:
 ```shell
 $ python -m nltk.downloader all
 ```